cszach/linux-cli-guide/book/chapter00.md

 **Figure 0.2** 3 distinct types of components in a command line session.

-- The **prompt** is a string of text that appears when the computer is ready for the next command.
-It basically indicates that the user can now type the next command.
+- The **prompt** is a piece of text that appears when the computer is ready for the next command.
+It basically says that the user can now type the next command.
 - The **user input** is a command in the form of text typed in by the user to specify what the user wants to do.
-- The **console output** is a visible chunk of text produced during the execution of the user's command.
+- The **console output** is a visible chunk of text that is produced while the command is running.
 The text can be log messages (such as warning messages or error messages) or the result the user expected to see.
-For an example, take a look at **Figure 0.2** again.
+For example, take a look at **Figure 0.2** again.
 The first command typed by the user is `cal`.
-It is a command used to see a calendar printed in the format typically used in ordinary calendars.
+It is a command used to see a calendar printed in the format typically used in printed calendars.
 Indeed, the console output produced by `cal` showed a calendar with the current date highlighted.

-As stated earlier, commands are successively executed in a command line interface.
-That means, after typing a command, the user will have to wait for the execution of that command to finish before he/she can issue the next command<sup><a href="#footnote-1">[1]</a></sup>.
+As said earlier, commands are successively executed in a command line interface.
+That means, after typing a command, the user will have to wait for that command to finish running before he/she can issue the next command<sup><a href="#footnote-1">[1]</a></sup>.
 To better understand what that means, see **Figure 0.3**.

 ![A command line session (shown in an animated GIF)](../img/ch00/cli_session.gif)
 **Figure 0.3** A command line session.
 Here, it can be clearly seen that